There’s nothing quite like fall in Connecticut.

 Route 136 is a historic track, which locals call a back road.
-While this drive may not ease the fastest travel times, it’s a fabulous route to enjoy fall foliage.
+While this drive may not ease the fastest travel times, it’s a fabulous route to enjoy some of the best fall foliage near NYC.
 Covering 20 miles of prime Fairfield County territory, this stretch of tarmac affords incredible views.
-And once you’re away from the coast, it’s wonderful to be able to experience the isolation and peace of being off the beaten track.
+And once you’re away from the coast of Westport, Connecticut, it’s wonderful to be able to experience the isolation and peace of being off the beaten track.

 Route 136 ends close to Devil’s Den Preserve, which has the best fall hiking trails for fall foliage views in Connecticut.

 Route 7 starts in urban Norwalk along the coast before heading inland and uphill.